 2) How to Get to Mannlichen

-From Grindelwald Terminal: Take the new Gondola Cableway (GGM) → departs constantly → 20 minute ride
+- From Grindelwald Terminal: Take the Gondola Cableway (GGM) → departs constantly → 20 minute ride

 Both the gondola and aerial cableway usually open end of May / beginning of June and close in mid October.
 They run from around 8:30AM to 5:00PM, depending on the time of year.
 Take a look below at the schedule and be sure to take a look at the Mannlichen website for the latest.

-Note: If taking the cableway from Wengen, for a few extra francs you can actually stand on top of the cablecar instead of standing inside.
+Note: If taking the cableway from Wengen, for a few extra CHF you can actually stand on top of the cablecar instead of standing inside.

 3) Train & Cable Car Costs

-If you are not planning on hiking directly back from Kleine Scheidegg to Mannlichen you can also purchase a one way cable car ticket from Wengen to Mannlichen, and then a one way train ticket from Kleine Scheidegg to Wengen.
-This one way train back down will cost 24 CHF (18 CHF with a Swiss Travel Pass / 12 CHF with Half Fare Card).
+If you are not planning on hiking directly back from Kleine Scheidegg to Mannlichen you can also purchase a combo ticket for 55 CHF that includes a one way cable car ticket from Wengen to Mannlichen, and then a one way train ticket from Kleine Scheidegg to Wengen.

-Similar to above, if you are not planning on hiking directly back from Kleine Scheidegg to Mannlichen you can also purchase a ticket for the one way cable car ticket from Grindelwald to Mannlichen, and then a one way train ticket from Kleine Scheidegg to Grindelwald.
-This one way train back down will cost 27 CHF (20 CHF with a Swiss Travel Pass / 13.50 CHF with Half Fare Card).
+Similar to above, if you are not planning on hiking directly back from Kleine Scheidegg to Mannlichen you can also purchase a combo ticket for 64 CHF that includes a one way cable car ticket from Grindelwald to Mannlichen, and then a one way train ticket from Kleine Scheidegg to Grindelwald.

 4) Trail Opening Times